 - Select your wash cycle

 - The main wash cycle will automatically begin after the pre-wash cycle ends

 Spring cleaning tips and tricks shouldn’t ignore school backpacks.
 After weeks of daily use and exposure to germs, here’s how to clean school backpacks effectively in the washer:

-- Empty backpack and remove all loose parts
+- Empty the backpack and remove all loose parts

 - Pre-treat stains by scrubbing with a toothbrush dipped in a solution of detergent and water

-- Place backpack in a large laundry bag before putting in washer
+- Place the backpack in a large laundry bag before putting it in the washer

 - Run a complete wash cycle